 Since the ShowerBreeze is a semi-permanent installation (once you have attached it, you just leave it there), it takes a bit more effort to set up.
 The QuickBreeze installs without tools and you can uninstall it at any time.

-Both the QuickBreeze and the ShowerBreeze clock in at just under $40.
-This is a far cry from the average $70 for countertop models!
+Both the QuickBreeze and the ShowerBreeze are very competitively priced.
+Cheaper than most for countertop models!
 They also avoid added costs associated with the need for a power source.

 Which Oral Breeze flosser is better?